-- · Maintains high academic standards through - o Excellence in instruction, - o State-of-the-art technologies, and - o Superior customer service. - Is concerned about and attends to the complex needs of learners; - Reaches out to all students, traditional and non-traditional, to promote the value of higher learning; - Honors teaching which produces the greatest learning; - Encourages and empowers all who work at JCC to use innovative and creative approaches to helping students learn; - Provides opportunities for an intellectually stimulating, enjoyable and meaningful learning and working environment; and - Is a resource for the citizens and organizations of the communities it serves.
+- Maintains high academic standards through - · Excellence in instruction, - $\cdot \quad \text{State-of-the-art technologies, and} \\$ - Superior customer service. - Is concerned about and attends to the complex needs of learners; - Reaches out to all students, traditional and non-traditional, to promote the value of higher learning; - Encourages and empowers all who work at JCC to use innovative and creative approaches to helping students learn; - Provides opportunities for an intellectually stimulating, enjoyable and meaningful learning and working environment; - Advances its economic, social, and environmental sustainability (i.e., triple bottom line); and - Is a resource for the citizens and organizations of the communities it serves.